rschristopher/ischristtrue.com/src/ancient-views/prophecy.md

 There was no seperation between Isaiah 39 and 40, in fact, the partitioning that existed connected 39 and 40 as if they were in the same section
  (which a competent "textual critic" would notice by even a cursory read).

+!!! quote "Isaiah 39:5-8 - 40:1-5"
+    Then Isaiah said to Hezekiah, "Hear the word of the Lord of hosts: 'Behold, the days are coming when all that is in your house, and what your fathers have accumulated until this day, shall be carried to Babylon; nothing shall be left,' says the Lord.
+'And they shall take away some of your sons who will descend from you, whom you will beget; and they shall be eunuchs in the palace of the king of Babylon.' "
+    So Hezekiah said to Isaiah, “The word of the Lord which you have spoken is good!”
+For he said, “At least there will be peace and truth in my days.”

+    "Comfort, yes, comfort My people!"
+Says your God.
+"Speak comfort to Jerusalem, and cry out to her, That her warfare is ended, That her iniquity is pardoned; For she has received from the Lord’s hand Double for all her sins."

+    The voice of one crying in the wilderness: "Prepare the way of the Lord; Make straight in the desert A highway for our God.
+Every valley shall be exalted And every mountain and hill brought low; The crooked places shall be made straight And the rough places smooth; The glory of the Lord shall be revealed, And all flesh shall see it together; For the mouth of the Lord has spoken."

+Clearly, Isaiah 39 does not present a logical ending to Isaiah's prophecy, and in fact the text flows beautifully into the Lord promising comfort from which the stage is set for John the Baptist and the coming of Christ Jesus.
-Ancient commentaries from the early church fathers make it clear that Isaiah is to be understood holistically and not in piecemeal with different audiences specific to different time periods.
+Ancient commentaries from the early church fathers make it clear that Isaiah is to be understood holistically and not piecemeal with different audiences specific to different time periods.

 Why would this matter?
-And why would it be heretical?
+And why would it be heretical to have multiple authors?

-Breaking Isaiah into sections forces a context that is otherwise not present;
+Breaking Isaiah into different authors forces a context that is otherwise not present;
  it forces us to imagine that Israel before the Babylonian exile had no access to Isaiah 40-66, which significantly narrows the scope of Isaiah 1-39 (where the pre-incarnate Christ is introduced).
-By this "textual criticism", the prophecied figure of Christ in Isaiah 53 was only made in the narrow context to Israel living under Babylonian exile.
+By this "textual criticism", the prophecied figure of Christ in Isaiah 53 was only made within the narrow context of Israel living under Babylonian exile.
-This is intentionally pointing away from Christ, removing Christ from the first half of Isaiah, which can be refuted by Christ's own words in John 12:37-41.
+This interpretation (intentionally or otherwise) obscures the text and removes Christ from Isaiah 1-39, which can be refuted by Christ's own words in John 12:37-41.

-Truth is Christ Jesus, the alpha and the omega, not the heretic musings and "textual criticism" from scholars under the sway of the spirit of antichrist.
+Ultimately, truth is Christ Jesus, the alpha and the omega, not the heretic musings and "textual criticism" from scholars under the sway of the spirit of antichrist.